simpleinjector/Documentation/source/lifetimes.rst

 	**Note**: Be careful to not register any services for disposal that will outlive the WCF operation (such as services registered as singleton), since a service cannot be used once it has been disposed.

-.. _PerLifetimeScope:
+.. __PerLifetimeScope:
-.. _LifetimeScope:
+.. __LifetimeScope:

 Per Lifetime Scope
 ==================

+.. container:: Note

-**Within a certain (explicitly defined) scope, there will be only one instance of a given service type and the instance will be disposed when the scope ends (unless specified otherwise).**
+    Within a certain (explicitly defined) scope, there will be only one instance of a given service type and the instance will be disposed when the scope ends (unless specified otherwise).

 Lifetime Scoping is supported as an extension package for *Simple Injector*.
 It is available as `Lifetime Scoping Extensions NuGet package <https://nuget.org/packages/SimpleInjector.Extensions.LifetimeScoping>`_ and is part of the default download on CodePlex as *SimpleInjector.Extensions.LifetimeScoping.dll*.
 The extension package adds multiple *RegisterLifetimeScope* extension method overloads and a *LifetimeScopeLifestyle* class, which allow to register services with the **Lifetime Scope** lifestyle: